 The goal is always the same: convince you that you are communicating with a trusted source, then get you to act on that belief.
+A successful phishing attack tricks users into revealing sensitive information, which is why phishing remains one of the most common security threats online.

 That is why checking website addresses and email headers matters.
 Treat any message asking for passwords or sensitive data with suspicion, regardless of how legitimate it looks.